davidemoro/collective.editskinswitcher/README.txt

 Compatibility
 -------------

-``collective.editskinswitcher`` 2.5 is compatible with Plone version 3.3 untill and including 4.2.
-For Plone 4.3 please use ``collective.editskinswitcher`` 3.x.
-That version may be compatible with a few more Plone versions, but check there for details.
+``collective.editskinswitcher`` 3.0 is compatible with Plone version 4.1 until and including 4.3.
+For earlier Plone versions please use ``collective.editskinswitcher`` 2.x.

 What does it do?